manoa-bacefook/manoa-bacefook.github.io/overview.md

 ### Find Roommates Page
 <img src="doc/rv-findroommate-page.PNG">
+Find Roommates Page allows the user to explore and find about other Roomniverse users through search bars + advanced sorting feature.
 * Filter roommates based on keyboard input
 * On click, it should link to the chosen rommate's profile & post